 A GP that proves its appreciation and understanding of sophisticated LP due diligence will develop a better rapport and is more likely to build long-term relationships with institutional LPs.
 Bear in mind that LPs always think from a portfolio construction and asset allocation point of view, so even if your track record is strong in terms of returns, liquidity, loss, default, and operating metrics, investors still won’t be convinced until they see your outperformance and risk-adjusted returns relative to other asset classes and/or investment opportunities.
 The best way to inspire confidence in your potential investors is not only by being the best at what you do, but by proving it with data, technology, and an intricate understanding of what LPs want and expect from GPs.

 CEPRES for GPs

-GPs have the opportunity to leverage insights and expertise accumulated by CEPRES over the years, as well as unparalleled technology.
-With a stellar array of interactive and multimedia tools, GPs on the CEPRES platform can impress on a first impression by presenting their portfolio in a way that speaks to the modern LP.
+GPs can leverage insights and expertise accumulated by CEPRES over the years, as well as unparalleled technology.
+With a stellar array of interactive and multimedia tools, GPs on the CEPRES platform can make a strong first impression by presenting their portfolio in a way that speaks to the modern LP.